Hybrid VQE-CVQE algorithm using diabatic state preparation: Demonstration

 We demonstrate the algorithm for a spinless electronic toy model with orbitals that are equally spaced in energy and with 1-electron excitations and 2-electron interactions restricted to nearest-energy orbitals.
 The Hamiltonian for this model is

-where $c^{\dagger}_q$ and $c_q$ are creation and destruction operators acting on orbital q, $\hat n_q = c^{\dagger}_q c_q$ is the number operator, $\Delta\mu$ is the energy-level spacing, $t$ is the excitation parameter, and $V$ is the electron-electron interaction strength.
+where $c^{\dagger}_q$ and $c_q$ are creation and destruction operators acting on orbital q, $Q$ is the number of orbitals, $\hat n_q = c^{\dagger}_q c_q$ is the number operator, $\Delta\mu$ is the energy-level spacing, $t$ is the excitation parameter, and $V$ is the electron-electron interaction strength.
 In order to build the guiding state we define the initial Hamiltonian

-The eigenstates of $H_0$ can be conceptualized as electrons filling the energy levels $E_{0q} = q\Delta \mu$.
+The eigenstates of $\hat H_0$ can be conceptualized as electrons filling the energy levels $E_{q}^0 = q\Delta \mu$.
 We initialize the quantum register to the eigenstate of $\hat H_0$ that has $N_e$ electrons filling the lowest $N_e$ energy levels.

 We use the Jordan--Wigner transformation~\cite{Jordan1928} to map the electronic operators to Pauli operators~\cite{Batista2001}.
 We use standard methods to generate quantum gates from the Pauli operators.
 Information regarding gate generation can be found in Appendix~\ref{qgtbtdaspu}.
 From these gates we obtain the quantum circuits that generate the guiding states.